B19EE075/Design-Project/README.md

 Step 5: **Testing** -  Different images are used for testing

 ## **Implementation**

-This is the image used for creating the algorithm.
+The Python code can be seen here - main.py and Kivy code here - IP.kv This is the image used for creating the algorithm.

 <p align="center">